alice-bot/alice/README.md

 ### Testing Handlers

 Alice provides several helpers to make it easy to test your handlers.
-First you'll need to invoke to add `use Alice.HandlersCase, handlers: [YourHandler]` passing it the handler you're trying to test.
+First you'll need to invoke to add `use Alice.HandlerCase, handlers: [YourHandler]` passing it the handler you're trying to test.
 Then you can use `message_received()` within your test, which will simulate a message coming in from the chat backend and route it through to the handlers appropriately.
 If